-The COVID-19 response funding in the NHEX data tables (Series A to Series H) refers, by default, to government funding, including provincial/territorial governments and/or federal direct government.
+The COVID-19 Response Funding category in the NHEX data tables (Series A to Series H) refers to government funding, which includes provincial/territorial governments and/or federal direct government.
+COVID-19 spending in the private sector, municipal government sector, workers' compensation boards sector and social security sector has not been identified.